2025

 Rockygrass Band Contest

-- The Wrecklunds (Denver, CO)
+- Slay & Stinson (Denver, CO)

 Rules & Guidelines

-- No more than 12 bands will be registered for the band contest.
+- No more than (12) bands will be registered for the band contest.

 - The band contest is held inside the festival grounds, so all band members must have tickets for the festival for the days of the contest (Saturday for the preliminary round, Sunday for the finals).

 - Bands may consist of 3-6 members.
-The music should be “Bluegrass,” “Old Time”, “Western Swing” or “New Acoustic/Newgrass”.
+The music should be “Bluegrass,” “Old Time,” “Western Swing,” or “New Acoustic/Newgrass.”

-- Recommended time limit: 3 minutes per song.
-The judges mark you down if a selection significantly exceeds 3 minutes.
+- Recommended time limit: (3) minutes per song.
+The judges mark you down if a selection significantly exceeds (3) minutes.

 - No electric instruments or pickups allowed, with exception of electric bass and steel guitar (or lap steel).
 Only one mic will be provided for each band.

-- 1. A slow vocal song
+- A slow vocal song

-- 2. An instrumental song
+- An instrumental song

-- 3. A fast vocal song
+- A fast vocal song (Tempos are relative)

 - No drum sets or fixed/mounted percussion allowed.
 (Musicians should be able to stand and move with their instruments.
 Washboards, shakers, and tambourines are examples of accepted percussion.)